-The Research Institute (TRI) at Western Oregon University improves the quality of life for individuals by facilitating positive change in education, health, and social service systems.
+The Research Institute (TRI) at Western Oregon University improves the quality of life for individuals by facilitating positive change in education, health, and human service systems.

 To attain this vision, TRI conducts a comprehensive multi-disciplinary program of research, evaluation, program/model training, development, technical assistance, direct service, and dissemination serving both typical and special populations of all ages at the local, state, regional, and national levels.